Dr. Imran Chowdhury

 Current FUBiS courses:

-- European Business Management (FUBiS Term III 2020)
+- Business & Society in Europe (FUBiS Term III 2022 On-Site Course)

 Wheaton College (MA)